-If your final destination is Cabo San Juan, you will get a chance to make a stop at Castilletes and Arrecifes beaches and admire its wild beauty.
+If your final destination is Cabo San Juan, you will get a chance to make a stop at Castilletes and Arrecifes beaches and admire their wild beauty.
 This is where I had my breakfast pit stop.
 Also, at the Arrecifes, you will have an option to stay for the night.
 I will detail further in the post all the camping and lodging options.

 The trail is easy to follow, and there will be plenty of hikers, so there is no chance of getting lost.
-There is plenty of incredible viewpoints, and the trail changes its character; thus, it’s an exciting hike.
+There are plenty of incredible viewpoints, and the trail changes its character; thus, it’s an exciting hike.

-Once you have arrived at La Piscina beach – this is where you will be able to have your first dip.
+Once you have arrived at La Piscina Beach – this is where you will be able to have your first dip.
 I really like this beach and loved having a refreshing swim there!

 Your final destination will be Cabo San Juan, where you can set yourself for the night, but you can then take a little walk further down the coast towards the nudist beach.

 If you start your trip from Calabaza entry, your first destination will be Playa Brava – a beautiful and secluded piece of paradise.
 Yet this hike is meant to be pretty challenging.
 Many hikers opt for a two-night stay from this entrance and, after spending the night at Playa Brava, continue towards Cabo San Juan the next day.

 How many days should you spend in Tyrona National Park

 I definitely think that one day in Tayrona Park is a waste of time, effort and money.
 Also, you will miss on seeing this beautiful place in a more tranquil setting after the day-trippers had gone.